octave-app/octave-app-bundler/README.md

 Clone the [repo](https://github.com/octave-app/octave-app-bundler), `cd` to it, and run `./bundle_octave`.
 The defaults will build an app using a recent version of Octave.

 `bundle_octave` does have options, but they're mainly for use in debugging `bundle_octave` itself.
 They're not recommended for users, so avoid them unless you have a specific reason to use one.
 For details on the options, see `./bundle_octave --help`.

+## How it works

+Octave-app-bundler uses Homebrew to build and install Octave and all its dependencies.
+This is done in a separate Homebrew prefix under the target application so it doesn't interfere with any existing Homebrew installations.
+It then bundles those programs as a macOS app bundle, and creates an installer DMG using andreyvit's [create-dmg tool](https://github.com/andreyvit/create-dmg).